syncfusion-content/uwp-docs/uwp/SfPullToRefresh/getting-started.md

 {% endhighlight %}

-    N> The ItemsSource populated for all code snippets in the document are asssumed from the above table
+    N> The ItemsSource populated for all code snippets in the document are assumed from the above table

 SfPullToRefresh: